bruh-moment-0/ssfss/README.md

 - customizable ui – some gui elements can be modified.
 - flexible encryption – encrypts messages, files, or entire folders.
 - privacy-focused – no hidden info-stealers or shady backdoors.
+- tamper-protected – refuses to work if the program is tampered.

 ## how to run it?
 1. install python (minimum requirement: python 3.6) from [python.org](https://www.python.org/downloads/).